LSL Property Services (OTCMKTS:LSLPF) Lifted to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of LSL Property Services (OTCMKTS:LSLPF) from a hold rating to a buy rating in a report issued on Tuesday, Zacks.com reports.
-They currently have $3.75 price target on the stock.
+LSL Property Services (OTCMKTS:LSLPF) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Friday, Zacks.com reports.
+The firm currently has a $3.75 price target on the stock.
+Zacks Investment Research‘s price objective would indicate a potential upside of 12.95% from the company’s previous close.

 According to Zacks, “LSL Property Services PLC provides residential property services.
 The company’s principal segments consist of Estate Agency and Related Services and Surveying and Valuation Services.
 It services consists of residential sales, lettings, surveying, conveyancing, advice on mortgages ,non-investment insurance products, valuations and panel management services, asset management and property management services.
 LSL Property Services PLC is headquartered in London, the United Kingdom. “